Intense, visually rich and, above all, very moving.

 Each performance is completely different, without compromising the story.
-The only constant is that Jesus is always played by a woman.
-Their message is that Jesus is beyond gender, that women suffer the fame plight as men.
+The only constant is that Jesus is almost always played by a woman.
+The message is that Jesus is beyond gender, that women suffer the same plight as men.

 About James Weldon Johnson

 James Weldon Johnson (June 17, 1871 – June 26, 1938) was an American author, educator, lawyer, diplomat, songwriter, civil rights activist.
 He is best remembered for his leadership of the National Association for the Advancement of Colored People (NAACP), where he started working in 1917.
 In 1920, he was the first African American to be chosen as executive secretary of the organization, effectively the operating officer.
 He served in that position from 1920 to 1930.
 Johnson established his reputation as a writer, and was known during the Harlem Renaissance for his poems, novels, and anthologies collecting both poems and spirituals of black culture.